cfengine/documentation/manuals/architecture/automation.markdown

 decisions about the systems you are managing and to describe those in suitable promises.
 It is CFEngine's job to automate and deliver a promise.

+CFEngine is a distributed solution that is completely independent of host operating systems, network topology or system processes.
+You describe the ideal state of a given system by creating promises and the CFEngine agents ensures that the necessary steps are taken to achieve this state.
+Automation in CFEngine is executed through a series of [components](manuals-architecture-components.html) that run locally on hosts.

 <!--- **TODO** decide if any of this is needed at all in the documentation

 This separation of concerns is often violated in systems that require